Felix Koenigs: Early life

+Career

+In 1866, he joined the banking firm of Delbrück, Leo & Co., founded by Adelbert Delbrück, and became a full partner in 1878.

-In the 1890s he was one of the founders and financiers of the Grunewald "villa colony" in Berlin, and owned several properties there.
+In the 1890s, he was one of the founders and financiers of the Grunewald "villa colony" in Berlin, and owned several properties there.
 The Koenigsallee and the Koenigssee there are named after him.

 Several famous artists were his close friends, including Adolf Brütt, Max Klinger, Wilhelm Leibl and Hans Olde.
 The sculptor, Otto Lessing, was a neighbor of his, and they once travelled together to Venice, on an art buying expedition.

-He went to visit the Exposition Universelle (1900) with Brütt and Klinger, but suddenly became ill and died there.
+He went to visit the Exposition Universelle with Brütt and Klinger, but suddenly became ill and died there.
 Brütt helped convey his estate to the National Gallery.
 The sculptures by Auguste Rodin, and the paintings by Christian Landenberger and Giovanni Segantini, are in the "Foundation of Modernism" collection at the Gallery.

-His family grave, designed by Ludwig Brunow, is in the Melaten-Friedhof in Cologne.
+His family grave, designed by Ludwig Brunow, is in the Melaten cemetery in Cologne.